 A puppet boy called Pob, who writes his name by steaming up the inside of the TV screen and tracing it out, invites celebrity guests to his garden to entertain him with puzzle solving and poetry reading.

-Pob was the brainchild of Anne Wood of Ragdoll Productions, making him older brainbrother to the Teletubbies.
+Pob was in part the brainchild of Anne Wood of Ragdoll Productions, making him older brainbrother to the Teletubbies.
 Like them, Pob would speak in his own unorthodox dialect.
 He has his origins in Pod, a puppet created by the late John Blundall (more information here).

 Without wanting to steal thunder from other Pob websites, past or present, this page focuses on what I've seen of Pob's Programme, and doesn't aim to cover Pob's appearances on Pob's Playtime and Just4Fun.
 You can also find out about Pob's books on this page.